scloud19/SECipedia/AWS/IAM.md

         Integrates with existing activate directory accounts allowing single sign on (DE)

         Allows multifactor authentication
+            When signing in, you provide 2 means of verifying yourself
+                Ex: So in addition to supplying a username/pass, you have to supply something else

         Gives temporary access for users/devices and services where necessary
             Ex: Logging in to your application with Facebook, etc.